FAQ

 Fellows will meet twice each month throughout the 9-month program.

-For this cycle, the fellowship will be organized into modules, each focused on developing a specific critical skill and new written work.
-Modules will focus on reading critical texts on the city, writing about urban places and projects, writing with and about actors in citymaking, and reviewing texts, objects, and events.
+The fellowship is organized into modules, each focused on developing a specific critical skill and new written work.
+Modules will focus on reading critical texts on the city; writing about urban places and projects; writing with and about actors in citymaking; and reviewing texts, objects, and events.

 The Architectural League, Urban Omnibus, and Urban Design Forum staff will support Fellows’ research and networking across the broader media community and built environment professions.